awanderingorill/vidrovr-video-tool/README.md

 # vidrovr-video-tool

-To run, type `python -m SimpleHTTPServer` from the command line!
+To run, run `python -m SimpleHTTPServer` from the command line!